Japan Automotive Hall of Fame: 2003

-Born in 1891, Asahara was interested in chemistry first and foremost.
+Asahara was born in 1891.
+He was interested in chemistry first and foremost.
 He joined Yoshisuke Ayukawa's Tobato Casting firm, and moved across to Nissan in 1933.
-He became the latter's president in 1942, but resigned in wartime when production turned to military needs.
+He became Nissan’s president in 1942, but resigned in wartime when production turned to military needs.
 He became an important figure within the GHQ advisory panel, and was the first chairman of the Japan Motor Technology Association.
 After becoming president of Nissan again in 1951, he also headed the Japan Motor Industry Federation (JMIF) for a while.
 He died in August 1970.